-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1858 Hangtown (Placerville) Frederick Seig establishes California first Druid Lodge in Hangtown (now Placerville).
+MEXICO, UNITED STATES, org our ought one ottet war.
+DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 4.4.
+1858 Hangtown (Placerville) Frederick Seig establishes California first Druid Lodge in Hangtown (now Placerville).
 Napa Valley COMPETING CULTURES: Charles Krug, a German immigrant, decided to put Napa wine onto a business footing using a cider press, useful for more efficient winemaking process.
 He had served a short apprenticeship under Col. Agoston Haraszthy in Sonoma, and later will start the Krug Winery of Napa in 1861.
 Palo Alto Stanford Health Services in Palo Alto is founded as the Medical Department of the University of the Pacific.
 Napa Valley A silver rush begins at Mt.
 St. Helena, but only a small amount of silver is produced.
 London, England The East India Company is abolished and the British government assumes the administration of India.
 January 7 Sacramento THE FIGHT OVER SLAVERY: Archy Lee, a slave who had come to California from Mississippi with his owner, Charles Stovall, appears in court to argue for his freedom.
 He had escaped after Stovall attempted to send him back to Mississippi.
 On January 26, Judge Robert Robinson sets him free, but this case would continue as a source of controversy and tension over the question of slavery and the legality of the federal Fugitive Slave Law in California.
 8 Sacramento SECESSION CRISIS: John B. Weller becomes California's 5 th governor.
 As governor, Weller intends to make California an independent republic if the North and South should divide.
 11 Mexico City, Mexico The Mexican War of the Reform begins as conservative leader General Felix Zuloaga calls for the ouster of President Ignacio Comonfort, who resigns 10 days later.
 Benito Juarez is chosen as his replacement.
 Catholic leaders and the military junta elect General Zuloaga as the nation's President.
 Juarez and his liberals retreat to Veracruz, fighting the conservative regime for over three years until their final victory in 1861.
 26 Sacramento THE FIGHT OVER SLAVERY: Immediately after winning his freedom in the local court, former slave Archy Lee is arrested for second time, on a warrant issued by California Supreme Court Justice David Terry, who harbors slaveholder sympathies.

-MEVICO UNITED CTATEC The Fight over Stat very through the Civil war.
-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1858 February Concerned about possible arrest for his activities, John Brown hides out for three weeks in the Rochester, New York home of his friend, Frederick Douglas.
-11 San Francisco THE FIGHT OVER SLAVERY: Archy Lee is found guilty in the California Supreme Court.
-Shortly after he loses his case for freedom, Lee is arrested by friends, who desire to try his case in the Federal District Court.
+The Fight over Slavery through the Civil War.
+MEXICO, UNITED STATES, DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1858 February Concerned about possible arrest for his activities, John Brown hides out for three weeks in the Rochester, New York home of his friend, Frederick Douglas.
+San Francisco 11 THE FIGHT OVER SLAVERY: Archy Lee is found guilty in the California Supreme Court.
+Shortly after he loses his case for freedom.
+Lee is arrested by friends, who desire to try his case in the Federal District Court.
 A few days later, district court judge T.W.
 Freelon finds Lee innocent, granting his freedom.
 Before he could leave the courtroom, however, Lee is arrested for a fourth time by a federal marshal.
-Stovall, Lee's owner, had asked U.S. Commissioner William Penn Johnson to review the case, arguing that the Fugitive Slave Law of 1850 applied.
-The black community in California expresses outrage.
-March As many as 4,000 African Americans would come to California try their luck in the gold fields, as illustrated in this 1852 photograph of an African-American miner.
-As a result of the Fugitive Slave Act passed in 1850, all African-Americans in California - born free or formerly enslaved - lived under constant threat of arrest.
-March Sacramento THE FIGHT OVER SLAVERY: Taking advantage of the outrage over the Archy Lee case, Assemblyman J. B. Warfield of Nevada County introduces a bill to restrict black immigration into the state.
-A key requirement listed in the bill would force blacks to register in order to prove their legal residence, and to carry these registration papers with them at all times.
-The bill easily passes the House, but is stalled in the
+Stovall, Lee's owner, had asked U.S. Commissioner William Penn Johnson to review the case. arguing that the Fugitive Slave Law of 1850 applied.
+The black community in

+California expresses outrage.

+As many as 4,000 African Americans would come to California try their luck in the gold illustrated in this 1852 photograph of an African-American miner.
+As a result of Act passed in 1850, all African-Americans in California - born free or under constant threat of arrest fields, as the Fugitive Slave formerly enslaved - lived

+THE FIGHT OVER SLAVERY: Taking advantage of the outrage over the Archy Lee case, Assemblyman J. B. Warfield of Nevada County introduces a bill to restrict